 If you have a concealed weapon permit from another state, you still do not have the right to carry a concealed weapon in California.
 Gun laws for the state of California apply to everyone, even if you are not a resident.

-Moreover, carrying a concealed weapon without a state-sanctioned permit puts you at risk for being fined up to $10,000, arrest, or felony prosecution for violating Transportation Security Administration (TSA) rules.
+Moreover, carrying a concealed weapon without a state-sanctioned permit puts you at risk of being fined up to $10,000, arrest, or felony prosecution for violating Transportation Security Administration (TSA) rules.

-That would depend on the charges.
-A misdemeanor conviction for carrying a concealed firearm without a permit is not enough to revoke your right to own a firearm.
-However, if the misdemeanor caused you to be placed as a ward of the juvenile court then you’ll be banned from owning or having a firearm until you are 30-years-old.
+A misdemeanor conviction for carrying a concealed weapon without a permit is not enough to revoke your right to own a firearm.
+However, if the misdemeanor caused you to be placed as a ward of the juvenile court, you’ll be banned from owning or having a firearm until you are 30 years old.

-Meanwhile, a felony conviction for a concealed weapon charge will revoke your right to bear or own guns in California.
+Meanwhile, a felony conviction for a concealed weapon charge will result in the revocation of your right to bear or own guns in California.
 However, you can petition to have your right to possess firearms restored or secure a pardon from the governor of the state.